Alessandro-Franchini/Bayesian-Deep-Learning-Clarotto-Franchini-Lamperti/README.md

   <img src="images/mc_dropout_outliers.png" width="400" />
 </p>

-From the simulations we remark that the Bayesian Neural Network tends to follow the outliers and the entire curve be higher in the area where they have been added.
+From the simulations we remark that the Bayesian Neural Network tends to follow the outliers and the entire curve is higher in the area where they have been added.
+The curve is flattened around the mean, especially where the function is periodic.
+Heteroscedastic dropout also gets worse in its performances, but maintain the predicted output almost aligned with the correct function.
+Moreover, it’s interesting to notice that we can play on the dropout probability in order to have some particular performances.
+We know, for example, that by increasing the number of nodes to be switched off, we can reduce overfitting and be more confident on the credibility interval.
+This is a good quality for this type on Neural Network.

+Overall we are proud of the results of the two methods on this type of regression task.
+It would be interesting to focus on a real dataset and obtain a similar comparison in a scenario where the estimation of the uncertainty linked to the regression could be useful for concrete tasks.

 ## Reinforcement Learning